How to apply for a Tier 4 visa within the UK

 You may be asked to attend a credibility interview by UKVI.

-If you do not attend your interview, your application is likely to be refused.
+If you don't attend your interview, your application is likely to be refused.

 If you are called for interview your application is likely to be delayed beyond the normal eight-week processing time.